Skip to main content

 Claude Code

-calls shared
+64 calls shared

-Claude + MCP
+Result:~2-3 hours manual~15 minutes with Claude + MCP

 Why Not Use the Official Fireflies MCP?

-• set_transcript_privacy — Change who can access a recording
+• set_transcript_privacy — Change recording access permissions

 • update_transcript_channel — Organize transcripts